How to Protect the Safety of Vulnerable Road Users

 I think Idaho is an incredibly safe and wonderful place.
 Our biggest population center, Boise, in 2009, had a spate of vehicle cyclist deaths.
 There were three of them that summer.

-The mayor at that point convened a group to adopt rules around road safety.
-And they adopted statutes that are a little more specific than the state statutory structure.
+The mayor at that time convened a group to adopt rules around road safety.
+They adopted statutes that are a little more specific than the state statutory structure.
 We have ‘3 feet to pass’ in Boise, but Idaho is also most famous for ‘stop as yield.’
 Cyclists can treat stop signs as yield signs, and stop lights as stop signs.

 Has There Been a Difference in VRU Safety Following Policy Changes?

-[‘Stop as yield’] has been one of those things that has gone out from Idaho to the country.
-Oregon recently adopted it, Arkansas adopted it, Delaware adopted it.
+[‘Stop as yield’] has been one of those things that have gone out from Idaho to the country.
+Oregon recently adopted it, Arkansas adopted it, and Delaware adopted it.
 It acknowledges how a cyclist can operate safely.
-As somebody who deals with bicycle-versus-car injury cases, it really is a safety-enhancer, not a safety-reducer.
-Intersections are the dangerous place, and these get cyclists out of the way faster. … After the 2009 issues in the Boise area, it was really obvious for those of us who were cyclists that motorists were more tuned in.
+As somebody who deals with bicycle-versus-car injury cases, it really is a safety enhancer, not a safety reducer.
+Intersections are dangerous places, and these get cyclists out of the way faster.
+After the 2009 issues in the Boise area, it was really obvious for those of us who were cyclists that motorists were more tuned in.

 The worst thing about our ‘stop as yield’ is you get cyclists who ignore the ‘stop’ part, and you still have to stop at a red light.
 You can go after if it’s safe to go, but you don’t get to just go run through it.
 We all have perception issues, right?
-Even though you have greater perception of what’s going on around you on a bicycle than you do in a car, you can still miss things.
-We can only see so much, and this is really the problem for many motorists is they don’t see you.
+Even though you have a greater perception of what’s going on around you on a bicycle than you do in a car, you can still miss things.
+We can only see so much, and this is really the problem for many motorists: They don’t see you.

-Be visible, meaning: Wear a helmet, and don’t wear dark clothes without your lights or reflectors in the dusk.
+Be visible, meaning: Wear a helmet and avoid wearing dark clothes without your lights or reflectors at dusk.
 Be predicable—don’t jump sidewalk to roadway to crosswalk to other side of the roadway.
-Ride in a straight, predictable line, and follow the law.
+Ride in a straight, predictable line and follow the law.

-One of the things that makes cycling safer is having a certain amount of mass; there’s safety in numbers.
+One factor that makes cycling safer is having a certain amount of mass; there’s safety in numbers.
 You’re at greater safety if you see 30 cyclists on your commute to work than three cyclists.
-Drivers are going to be more tuned into cyclists if they see them regularly.
+Drivers will be more tuned into cyclists if they see them regularly.

 What About Tips for Drivers?